llazon/llazon.github.io/_posts/2024-06-06-Tailscale.md

 # Deploying Tailscale Across AWS EC2 Linux Instances

 [Tailscale](https://tailscale.com/) is a modern VPN built on top of the WireGuard protocol that makes creating secure networks between devices incredibly simple.
-By deploying Tailscale across your AWS EC2 instances, you can establish secure communication between your instances without exposing services to the public internet, simplifying your security posture and network architecture.
+That all sounds great, but in reality things are always a bit more complicated.
+I highly recommend following the documentation from Tailscale, and I'll highlight the places I diverge from the docs.

-This guide walks through how to systematically deploy Tailscale across your AWS EC2 Linux instances, including both automated and manual approaches.
+Let's walk through how to systematically deploy Tailscale across your AWS EC2 Linux instances with the end goal to have a fully automated system.

 ## Prerequisites